vectorgrp/sil-kit/README.rst

 3. Customize the Build
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is often helpful to specify a directory, where the build should be
+It is often helpful to specify a directory where the build should be
 installed.
 With cmake, this can be configured via the variable
 CMAKE_INSTALL_PREFIX.
 E.g., to installed the integration bus into a folder
 called "install" next to the build folder, run cmake as follows::

     cmake -DCMAKE_INSTALL_PREFIX=../install ..

-There are also two IB specific options:
+There are also specific options to toggle details of the build:

     1. IB_BUILD_DOCS=ON (default: OFF) generates html documentation using
        Doxygen and Sphinx.
 Both must be installed beforehand.
 Sphinx is a Python